dssg/hitchhikers-guide/sources/curriculum/setup/git-and-github/basic_git_tutorial/00_GitBasicTutorial.md

 ### Initializing a git repository

-Note -- We are following [this guide](http://rogerdudler.github.io/git-guide/)

 You can create a new directory, and to make it a git repository, we can use the `git init` command.

+First, let's navigate to the project folder and create a folder with your andrewid so that everyone can have their own directory.

 ```
+$ cd /mnt/data/projects/food_inspections
-$ mkdir my-git-repo
+$ mkdir {andrew_id}
-$ cd my-git-repo
+$ cd {andrew_id}
 $ git init
 ```